VitaSmith/galleria/README.md

   },
 ```

-For more details, see the default `data.js` from this repository, along with the sample
+For more details, see the default `galleria.js` from this repository, along with the sample
 galleries provided.
+And as you will see, outside of elements that are impossible to guess
+(such as where extra images should be inserted, or what order should a list of unnumbered
+images be, if not alpahetical), the `galleria.sh` script is smart enough to automatically
+generate the gallery layouts above, just by looking at the content of the folders.